Introduction of 10 Days Kailash Mansarovar Yatra 2026 from Kathmandu I Book Now

 HotelDay 05 Drive to Darchen

-Morning free at Manasarover to explore the huge lake and the monastery, after lunch drive continues with grand views of Mt.
+Morning free at Manasarovar to explore the huge lake and the monastery, after lunch, the drive continues with grand views of Mt.
 Kailash and Gurla Mandhata

-7,694 m high.
-Then a short drive of a few hours to reach Darchen, a small town the starting and ending points of the Kailash Circuit or Kora.
+Then, a short drive of a few hours to reach Darchen, a small town, the starting and ending points of the Kailash Circuit or Kora.

 Activity